A Complete Guide to Buying a Car With a Rebuilt Title

 Pros

-• There is an opportunity to find a restored automobile with minimal harm before the reconstruction
+• You can find a restored automobile with minimal harm before the reconstruction

 Cons